xSauron/ICMP/README.md

 - In *IPv4* provide destination address (Supports DNS names also)
 - Type your message in *Message* field
 - Click "Send" button
-- Check results below or in programs ex.
-Wireshark
+- Check results below in *Status* field or in programs like Wireshark